pinksynth/sammy-lang/README.md

 ## Compiling to Javascript sandbox compiler

 You can use `src/sandbox.js` to compile SammyScript to JavaScript.
-For examples of syntax, see `Specification.md` and the test cases.
 To run the sandbox, simply run `node src/sandbox.js`.
 There is not currently a CLI nor package-based implementation for the JS compiler.
+In the sandbox, you can set `writeToFiles: true` to write files to an `ouput` folder containing the tokens, AST, and compiled JS for a given input.

+For examples of syntax, read the [Language Features](#Language-Features) section of this document or take a look at the test cases.

 ## Why compile to JavaScript?